16 Apr Am I too old for Dental Implants ?

 It is also worth noting that dentures may eventually become loose and the gum tissue ends up getting sore.
 Over time it may be difficult for you to eat, chew or even speak.
 Unfortunately, these conditions can affect your quality of life, and you may even feel embarrassed because of the negative effects your dentures offer.

 Eldery People and Dental Implants

 Dental implantation can offer significant improvement in the quality of life for elderly people.
 With dental implants, they are able to eat better, lead a more active and satisfactory lifestyle.
-In fact, implants are effective not only among younger adults, but even for people over 80 years of age.
-They are also capable of healing quickly, just like younger patients, and there are minimal risks linked with this procedure.
+In fact, implants are effective not only among younger adults, but even for people over 65-70 years of age.
+They can recover quickly, just like younger patients, and the procedure involves minimal risk.

 For older people who suffer from osteoporosis, dental implantation does not result to any negative effects.
 Even when there are issues with bone loss among patients, implants can still be placed with much success – and there is no need for them to go through bone grafting.

 It is also important to note that a number of dentists prescribe implants to older patients instead of traditional dentures.
 Dental implants have become the standard and most commonly relied on type of tooth replacement option.
 With dentures, this can often lead to damages that are often irreversible including problems with the jaw bone.
 This can affect the patient’s ability to chew, which means it is better to be avoided due to long-term negative impacts.